eecs280staff/tutorials/docs/setup_macos.md

 We highly recommend you store all coding work for EECS 280 projects and labs here.

 <div class="primer-spec-callout warning" markdown="1">
-**Pitfall:** Avoid paths names that contain spaces.
+**Pitfall:** Avoid paths that contain spaces.
 Spaces cause problems with some command line tools.

 | Bad Example     | Good Example   |
 |-----------------|----------------|